First Unitarian Church in New Bedford

-This church has joined AHA! as a programming partner in order to provide a performance space for community groups and also to host their own cultural events.
+This church along with Mercy Meals & More is a programming partner that provides a performance space for community groups and also hosts their own cultural events.
 See listings for monthly offerings.
 Church sanctuary features a Tiffany mosaic and window which can be viewed on select AHA!
 Nights.

 The Workers’ Art Center (WAC):

 A collaborative that includes the UMass Dartmouth Labor Education Center, the Greater SE Massachusetts Labor Council, and Teamsters Local 59

 – The UMass Dartmouth Labor Education Center